Ibanez Q52 Review

-The Q52 is the version with 2 humbucker pickups, the Q54 is equipped with two single coils and one humbucker pick-ups.
-The QX52 and QX54 are the same version of the already mentioned guitars but with a fanned fretboard, to make the playing even easier and relaxed.
+The Q52 is the version with 2 humbucker pickups, the Q54 is equipped with two single coils and one humbucker pick-up.
+The QX52 and QX54 are the same version of the already mentioned guitars but with a fanned fretboard, to make the playing even easier and more relaxed.

 Let’s go deep!

-The body is made entirely of Nyatoh, a type of wood that provides a rich mid-low end, overall quality, lightweight and a reduced cost.
+The body is made entirely of Nyatoh, a type of wood that provides a rich mid-low end, overall quality, lightweight, and reduced costs.

 The Q52 is available entirely in one color, the laser blue matte.
-I would personally love to have the options of more neutral colors like black for example.
+I would personally love to have the option of more neutral colors, like black, for example.
 But it is again my personal taste 🙂 .

 What is nice about this guitar is the Wizard C 3pc Roasted Maple/Bubinga neck, which on purpose has a neutral shape, made to meet different requirements and styles of playing.

-The electronic part is composed by Q58 pickups, specifically designed for headless guitars.
-They provide a clear and balanced sound on all frequencies, and they work great both analogic and digital setups.
-The dyna-MIX10 switching system provides ten different tones between humbucker and single coils.
-The power Tap mode provides a realistic single coil sound despite its two humbucker pickup layout.
+The electronic part is composed of Q58 pickups, specifically designed for headless guitars.
+They provide a clear and balanced sound on all frequencies, and they work great in both analogic and digital setups.
+The Dyna-MIX10 switching system provides ten different tones between humbucker and single coils.
+The power tap mode provides a realistic single coil sound despite its two-humbucker pickup layout.

 Another peculiarity of this instrument is the locking system, specifically designed by Ibanez.

-This is HUGE if in your repertory you have songs with different tuning, and you don't want to become completely crazy or bringing with you 897 different guitars for just one gig 🙂 .
+This is HUGE if in your repertory you have songs with different tunings, and you don’t want to become completely crazy or bring with you 897 different guitars for just one gig 🙂 .